Modern Slavery Statement

 About Belstaff

 Belstaff, founded in 1924, is a British brand selling men’s and women’s clothing, accessories and footwear.
 With a heritage of technical innovation rooted in the north of England, the company started life by kitting out some of the most daring people the world has seen.
 Technically excellent, beautifully crafted British design and know-how lies at the heart of Belstaff, and pieces range from robust, high- performance wear to perfectly judged items for everyday.
 Belstaff designed products from its London headquarters, manufacturing is global with different suppliers for different categories.
-Belstaff has licences to sell eyewear and footwear.
+Belstaff has licence to sell footwear.

 Operations and Employees